Timpan4/file-explorer/README.md

 - [Development](#development)

 ## Features
-- Browse and manage files and directories
+- Browse and manage files and directories.
+To come.
 - Cross-platform support (Windows, macOS, Linux), To come.
 Windows support is the primary target first.
 - File operations (create, delete, rename, copy, move).
 To come.
 - File previews (image, video, audio, text, PDF, etc.).
 To come.
 - File search.
 To come.
 - File sorting.
 To come.
 - File properties.
+To come.
-- Tabs
+- Tabs.
+To come.
-- Home view
+- Home view.
+To come.
-- Lightweight and fast
+- Lightweight and fast.
+To come.

 ## Installation